Cowboys' Nolan Carroll arrested for DWI after own welcome party

 Carroll, 30, signed this offseason with the Cowboys and had been working with the first-team defense in OTAs.
 Head coach Jason Garrett recently praised the work of Carroll, who spent the past three seasons with the Philadelphia Eagles and his first four seasons in the NFL with the Miami Dolphins.
 His deal with Dallas in March was for three years and $10 million.

 The report indicates that the Cowboys offer “free Uber rides to players who think they may not be able to drive safely.”
-Carroll’s mother, Jennifer, is the former Lieutenant Governor of Florida.

 – – – – – – –